Real-time E-commerce Fraud Detection: Rules, ML, and Webhooks

 Processing order matters.
 Rules handle the clear-cut cases (known blacklisted cards, velocity violations) instantly.
 Only uncertain cases hit the ML model, which reduces inference costs and latency.
 If rules approve or decline 70% of orders, your ML model only needs to evaluate 30%.

-Manual review decisions feed back into both systems.
+Reviewer decisions feed back into both systems.
 A fraud analyst marking a rule-approved order as fraudulent tells you the rules need tightening.
 A model-declined order marked as legitimate tells you the model needs retraining.
-Both systems get better over time.
+Both systems get better with every cycle.

 Reference Architecture